miroshQa/nvim/README.md

 ```shell
 NVIM_APPNAME=nvim-m nvim
 ```
-3. Open Mason and install the LSP servers you need.
-Do :checkhealth if something goes wrong

 ## Also to understand some of my settings, you may need to know that I use the following keymaps in the system